 For more information visit the environmental science bachelor's degree webpage.

 The Geology Program of the School of Geosciences offers a major in Geology.
 Our undergraduate degree in geology prepares you for a wide variety of scientific and technical jobs, especially in the energy industry and in the environmental and consulting fields.
 As a geology major, you can choose a concentration in Earth Sciences, Environmental Geology, Paleontology, or Petroleum Geology to explore the fields you're really interested in.
 Our concentration in Earth Sciences is a great choice for students looking to pursue graduate studies across a broad range of geology topics to have a holistic approach to understanding the Earth.
 Environmental geologists study the interaction between the geosphere, hydrosphere, atmosphere, biosphere, and human activities.
 They work to solve problems associated with pollution, waste management, urbanization, and natural hazards, such as flooding and erosion.
 Paleontologists describe the relationship between the biological history of animal and plants with its geologic past.
 They are well prepared for careers in federal and state agencies, surveys, laboratories, museums, and industry (including petroleum, mining, and mineral sectors).
 Petroleum geologists are involved in exploration for and production of oil and natural gas resources.
 Though geology clearly has its own unique subject matter, it also requires principles and methodologies from other sciences — from the study of Earth to the history of life on Earth.
 So an understanding of geology requires a basic background in math, physics, chemistry, biology, and material science.

 For more information visit the geology bachelor's degree webpage.

-The Informatics Program of the School of Computing and Informatics offers a major in Informatics with available concentrations in Business, Health, Digital Media Technology, Systems Administration, Web Design, and Individualized.
+The Informatics Program of the School of Computing and Informatics offers a major in Informatics with available concentrations in Business, Cybersecurity, Health, Systems Administration, Interactive Media Technology, and Individualized.
 Informatics focuses on the areas where the data, the software and the users intersect, finding ways to harness the data and make it accessible.
-This new and emerging degree combines computing with several disciplines such as the arts, humanities and social studies, as well as the biological, natural and health sciences.
+This new and emerging degree combines computing with several disciplines such as the arts, humanities, and social studies, as well as the biological, natural and health sciences.

 For more information visit the informatics bachelor's degree webpage.